 Customers that pay by statement or coupon are 23% more likely to become delinquent than those who sign up for auto-pay.
 Enroll customers for bank draft or a credit card option.
 It’s a double win for you.
 Customers are more likely to pay on time and electronic payment options save you money.

 Email is one of the fastest ways to communicate with your customers.
 It has become an effective tool in delinquency management.
-Every e-mail we send provides a direct link to our customer only website where your members can make payments and update their billing information.
+When we send email reminders as part of our payment collections service, we provide a direct link to our customer-only website where your members can make payments and update their billing information.

 Your agreement is legal proof of the customer’s obligation to pay.
 The quicker we receive the agreement, the better chance we have in recovering your funds.